What kind of fuel injection system is best for me?

 What do I have to do with my ignition system for fuel injection?

 Fuel Injection systems provide for the most part a very homogeneous air/fuel charge into your engines combustion chamber.
 It is also regulated to a stoichiometric air/fuel ratio of 14.7:1.
 This mixture requires that a very efficient and high energy spark be available to ignite this charge.
-We therefore do not recommend nor do we like to build any systems with a point ignition system.
+We therefore do not recommend any systems with a point ignition system.

 The most efficient ignition system for your vehicle is a fully electronic ECM controlled unit.
-If this nomenclature is not familiar to you we will try a short explanation.
 A typical standard conventional ignition system, whether it be points or electronic, uses two types of spark advance.
 A look at your distributor will show you a vacuum advance and mechanical advance.
-The vacuum advance usually being an external vacuum can which will advance the ignition timing a preset amount dependant on the vacuum of the engine.
+The vacuum advance, usually being an external vacuum, will advance the ignition timing a preset amount dependant on the vacuum of the engine.
 A mechanical advance is usually a set of counter weights and springs inside of the distributor which advance the ignition timing dependant on the rpm of the engine.
 A fully electronically controlled ignition system does not have these types of spark advance units but controls the ignition timing through the ECM dependant on engine speed and engine vacuum or load.

 What changes in my fuel system do I need to make for fuel injection?

 The most time consuming and hardest part of installing a fuel injection system is the installation of the electric fuel pump.
 You will need to install a fuel return line if you do not already have one.
 There is also an adapter available that can be installed into the fuel filler line for a fuel return.
 There are other options as well for a return as discussed in the “extreme” section.